SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

     Click **Create** next to the **Evaluation report** document to create the document.

-Once all the required follow-ups and documents for the project have been completed, you can set the project status to completed.
+Once all the required follow-ups and documents for the project are completed, you can set the project status to completed.

 <!-- Referenced links -->
 [1]: ../../document/screen/index.md